• Home

 Halloween Safety Tips

-• Make sure costumes don’t impede vision or effect walking
+• Make sure costumes don’t impede vision or affect walking

 • Use makeup to create a mask to be on the safer side